 Mix the Past with the Present

 I hate it when people own a home with a unique, rustic beauty on the exterior, and fill it with modern, minimalist design conventions which only serve to make everything appear somehow flat and cold.
 That’s not to say I’m opposed to modern interior design in general!
 However, if you’re living in an older home, I recommend mixing modern pieces with other items that feel like they fit the period of the home.
-If you have a Victorian or Edwardian home, for example, you could get a leather chesterfield sofa, and offset it with an ultra-modern end table lamp or go for one of these unusual Westland antique fireplaces.
-This will help to tie the vintage aspects of your home to day-to-day life, and draw attention to the focal points.
-I
+If you have a Victorian or Edwardian home, for example, you could get a leather chesterfield sofa, and offset it with an ultra-modern end table lamp.
+This will help to tie the vintage aspects of your home to day-to-day life and draw attention to the focal points.

 Use Open, Airy Shelves

 When you’re trying to work with the character of a vintage home, one of the biggest challenges is filling it with the practical furnishings and items that you need without suffocating the old-fashioned charm.
 Open, airy shelving units are often the perfect way to get around this issue.
 By keeping the solid structure of your shelving unit to a minimum, you’ll give yourself somewhere to display ornaments, books, and so on, all the while giving the rustic charm of the architecture some room to breathe.
 The gallery-like charm of many of these units will mesh well with a vintage tone, while still appearing somewhat modern.